UniversalDependencies/docs/_lv/template-index.md

 Latvian uses all 17 universal POS categories.

 * [PART]() tag is used for following function words: _acīmredzot_, _ak_, _ar_, _arī_, _arīdzan_, _da_, _diemžēl_, _diez_, _diezin_, _droši_, _gan_, _i_, _ij_, _ik_, _ir_, _it_, _itin_, _ja_, _jau_, _jā_, _jel_, _jo_, _kaut_, _kā_, _lai_, _laikam_, _mjā_, _ne_, _nea_, _nebūt_, _nez_, _nezin_, _nē_, _nu_, _nudien_, _nujā_, _nū_, _nūja_, _nūjā_, _pat_, _patiesi_, _patiešām_, _protams_, _proti_, _taču_, _tad_, _tak_, _tā_, _tāpat_, _tātad_, _tiešām_, _tik_, _tikai_, _tikpat_, _tipa_, _tomēr_, _turklāt_, _vai_, _varbūt_, _vēl_, _vien_, _vienīgi_, _vis_.
-* Effectively distinguishing [PRON]() and [DET]() categories in Latvian is very hard as words used as `DET` can also be used as PRON, and, thus, traditional Latvian grammar does not define determiners as a distinct POS.
+* Effectively distinguishing [PRON]() and [DET]() categories in Latvian is very hard as words used as `DET` can also be used as `PRON`, and, thus, traditional Latvian grammar does not define determiners as a distinct POS.
 The pronoun (`PRON`) vs. determiner (`DET`) distinction is based on the role of the word in the UD tree: if the role in current sentence is [det]() the word is tagged as DET.
 In turn the role `det` is used for Latvian pronoun category, which modify nouns in the sentence and agree with this noun in gender, number and case.
 If these words are used independently in a given sentence, they are tagged as [PRON]().
 Pronominal quantifiers _daudzi_ "many" and _vairāki_ "several" , and personal possessives _manējais_, _tavējais_, _mūsējais_, _jūsējais_, _viņējais_ are `DET` as well if they modify the noun in the sentence, however in Latvian grammar they are described as adjectives.
 * Latvian has dour auxiliary verbs [AUX](): _būt_ "to be", _kļūt_ "to become", _tikt_ "to get", and _tapt_ "to become" (obsolete).
 The auxiliary verb is used in several types of constructions:
     * Analytic word forms of verbs (_būt_, _tikt_).
     * The copula in non-verbal predicates (_būt_, _kļūt_) .